Create a REST API in PHP

 define('REST_AUTH_TOKEN', 'REST_AUTH_TOKEN'); // Authorization token

-Create a file which will contain database functions to easily perform database transactions in our API endpoint file.
+Create a file which will contain database functions to easily perform database SELECT, INSERT, UPDATE and DELETE queries with reusable functions for our API endpoint file.

 db.php